UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Get array of **Collection Admins**.
+Gets an array of **Collection Admins**.

-NFT Collection can be controlled by multiple **admin** addresses (some which can also be servers, for example).
+NFT Collection can be controlled by multiple **admin** addresses (some of which can also be servers, for example).

 **Admins** can issue and burn NFTs, as well as add and remove other **admins**, but cannot change NFT or Collection ownership.

-List of admins may become empty.
+The list of admins may be or become empty.

 To add a **Collection Admin**, use the **[Add collection admin](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/add-collection-admin)** method.